-During 2016, the Organization entered into a line of credit agreement with a financial institution.
+The Organization has a line of credit agreement with a financial institution.
 The agreement allows for borrowings up to \$800,000.
-Interest is payable monthly at a rate of 2.50% plus LIBOR (3.18% at December 31, 2016).
-Any unpaid balance was due in full April 13, 2017, unless requested sooner by the lender.
+Interest is payable monthly at a rate of 2.50% plus LIBOR.
+Any unpaid balance was due in full April 13, 2018, unless requested sooner by the lender.
 The line of credit is collateralized by the Organization's board designated investment account.
-Subsequent to December 31, 2016, the line of credit was renewed through April 13, 2018.
+Subsequent to December 31, 2017, the line of credit expired July 13, 2018.